 1. Improves Unilateral Lower Body Strength

-The heavy hand over-over hand rope sled pull is another max-effort upper body exercise I will use with my athletes to build strength in the upper back, forearms, biceps, and core!
-You can do this exercise standing or seated on the floor for 4-6 sets of 10-20 yards
+The hand-over-hand rope sled pull is an exercise we will use to build strength in the upper back, forearms, biceps, and core!
+Programming wise, our athletes will perform 4-6 sets x 10-20 yards.

 5. Improves Acceleration Sprint Mechanics

 Heavy sled drags and heavy sled pushes allow you to learn and practice acceleration mechanics at slower speeds.
 To perform these exercises properly, you need to posses a good forward body lean, and maintain a positive shin angle.

 Another benefit of sled sprints and heavy sled pushes is the challenge it presents to your core.
 To keep the sled in the straight line, you need to stay tight and brace your midsection.
 If you lose your core while trying to push the sled, you will not be able to keep the sled in a straight path.

 7. Enhances Hip and Ankle Mobility

 When performing sled pushes and sled drags, aim for full hip extension on each stride.
 By doing this you’re able to get a dynamic stretch of the hip flexors as well as the calves and achilles.

 When performing sled pushes you’re also improving scapular stability and driving good scapular upward rotation.
 Both of which are massively important to the overhead throwing athlete.